OpenDevICON/opendevicon/docs/testBasicToken.md

 ```
 {% hint style="info"%}
 If you get the error
 `Raised JSONRPCException while returning the custom response.
-Error message: {'code': -32602, 'message': 'Pending transaction'}`, execute the block again.
-Or you can use the @retry decorator as in `deploying the contract`.
+Error message: {'code': -32602, 'message': 'Pending transaction'}` execute the block again.
+Or you can use the @retry decorator as in deploying the contract.
 {% endhint %}

 Now reexecute the block to check the balance of deployer and caller address.
 5 tokens will be transferred to the random address from deployer address.